Last Updated on

-Above all else, delivering predictive and proactive QA is a culture mindset and philosophy that needs to be ingrained from leadership to delivery.
-QA now leads, rather than responds.
+Above all else, delivering predictive and proactive QA is a cultural mindset and philosophy that needs to be ingrained from leadership to delivery.
+QA now leads, rather than response.
 QA makes organization, technological, and process recommendations that need to be implemented by other organizations.
 Products and releases move rapidly.
-Being engaged with the customer trumps keeping distance from the customer.
+Being engaged with the customer trumps keeping a distance from the customer.

 Customer Experience Focus

 The days of a tester running through a set of test cases written by a BA are over.
 The true test is understanding the entire customer experience and engineering environments that mimic customer usage in actual customer environments.
 This means QA is systematically plugged into the customer experience.
 Processes and scripts are actively running in your production environment simulating end-to-end customer transactions and reporting defects in real-time.
 If there is an issue on Amazon.com, Amazon QA will know before customers begin to report it.